DanAkrobetu/flickTest/README.md

 ### Basic movement:
 1. Move left - "W" key, Left arrow key, left axis on left joystick
 2. Move right - "D" key, right arrow key, right axis on left joystick
-3. Jump - "A" key, up arrow key, A/Triangle button (Or bottom button equivilant) on controller
+3. Jump - "A" key, up arrow key, up axis on left thumbstick, A/Triangle button (Or bottom button equivilant) on controller

 ### The flick controls:

-1. Flick object left - left axis on right joystick
-2. Flick object right - right axis on right joystick
+Use the right thumbstick to gage your throw.
+When you're ready, hit the right trigger to release.

 #### ⚠️ *Notes*:
 *In the future, support for flicking with mouse will be added for users without a controller.*

-*In the future, more directions to throw will be added*

-*In the future, the flick may have a throwing gage added.
-Essentially, this should show you your trajectory of your throw.
-But, this would likeley be implemented with the controls now being inverted as if you were slingshotting.*

-*As of now (v0.0.0-beta pre release as of writing this), there isnt much to show other than the flick itself.
-A map will soon be created with things to do within it where you can properly test this mechanic to your heart's disire.*
+*Enemies will be added into the game in a minor release to test the object on.*

+*The gage will be fixed to show the true trajectory of the throw*

 ## How can I demo this idea?